kev-a-dev/Food-App/README.md

 # Food Ordering Application (in progress)

-A food ordering application similar to the self serve tablets in restaurants.
-My application focuses on boba tea which includes many categories of drinks and ingredient customizations.

-This as my first React project with backend features such as passing around data between components.
+An online food ordering system that focuses on boba tea.

+Notable features:
+- item customizations
+- shopping cart system
+- search and filter bar
+- click and drag category carousel

 Drink images are from: https://www.flaticon.com/